openflighthpc/flight-job-service/api/docs/routes.md

     "id": STRING,               # REQUIRED - The job's ID "attributes":{
       "success": BOOLEAN,       # RECOMMENDED - Flags if the job was successfully submitted to the scheduler, or null if unknown
-      "createdAt": DATETIME     # REQUIRED - The date-time the job was created },
+      "createdAt": DATETIME,    # REQUIRED - The date-time the job was created "stdout_path": STRING,    # RECOMMENDED - The path where the job's STDOUT was redirected "stderr_path": STRING,    # RECOMMENDED - The path where the job's STDERR was redirected },
     "links": {
       "self": "/v0/history/jobs/:id"